bachmeb/php-dev/docs/resource.md

 * *Resource variables hold special handlers to opened files, database connections, image canvas areas and the like*
 * *Thanks to the reference-counting system introduced with PHP 4's Zend Engine, a resource with no more references to it is detected automatically, and it is freed by the garbage collector.*
 * *For this reason, it is rarely necessary to free the memory manually.*
+* *Persistent database links are an exception to this rule.
+They are not destroyed by the garbage collector.*